-- The Instrumental Music Trip (NHS orchestras have traveled to Texas, California, Toronto, St. Louis, Florida, Bahamas, Hawaii.) - Participation in all social activities and awards sponsored by the Instrumental Music Booster organization.
+- The Instrumental Music Trip (NHS orchestras have traveled to Texas, California, Toronto, St. Louis, Florida, Bahamas, New Orleans, and Hawaii.) - Participation in all social activities and awards sponsored by the Instrumental Music Booster organization based on completion of the established fundraising commitment.

-COURSE #7460 Symphonic Band MB Level: Non-weighted

-Prerequisite: Participation in the NHS Marching Band
+COURSE #7460 Symphonic Band MB Grade Level: 10-12 Resolvable around Lab: Yes Prerequisite: Participation in the NHS Marching Band

 This is a concert band performance ensemble for students in Grades 10 through 12.
-Students will study and perform a variety of concert band literature.
-Students are expected to attend performances and a limited number of rehearsals outside of the school day.
+Students will study and perform a variety of concert band literature while developing the necessary musical skills to be successful in the high school band program.
 All students electing this course will be members of the award winning Neshaminy HS Marching Band.
-Marching Band begins with two weeks of Band Camp in August before school begins and requires participation in 2 evening rehearsals each week and a weekend performance schedule (Friday / Saturday) through early November.
-Student participation in this course will also include:
+Marching Band begins with two weeks of Band Camp in August before school begins and requires participation in 2 evening rehearsals each week and a weekend performance schedule (Friday/Saturday) including football games and band competitions through early November.
+Students are expected to attend all performances as well as a series of concert rehearsals outside of the school day.
+Minimum concert performance requirements will include the winter and spring band concerts as well as NHS Graduation.
+Additional performances may be included with prior notice.
+Student participation in this course will include:

-- The Instrumental Music Trip (NHS band has performed in Hawaii, Texas, California, Toronto, St. Louis, Florida, New Orleans, Bahamas, Hawaii) - Eligibility for wind and percussion section of the NHS Symphony Orchestra - Participation in all social activities and awards sponsored by the Instrumental Music Booster organization
+- Eligibility for the Instrumental Music Trip (NHS bands have performed in Hawaii, Texas, California, Toronto, St. Louis, Florida, New Orleans, Bahamas, Hawaii) - Eligibility for wind and percussion section of the NHS Symphony Orchestra - Eligibility to audition for the Jazz Band and Jazz Ensemble. - Participation in all social activities and awards sponsored by the Instrumental Music Booster organization based on completion of the established fundraising commitment requirements.